This guide provides information that will help you in your decision to become a Navy Nurse Corps Officer during Fiscal Year 2025.

 Alternatively, you might give medical assistance to servicemembers aboard one of two hospital ships, the USNS Comfort and USNS Mercy.

-More healthcare jobs are available both at home and overseas in a variety of situations, including onboard a surface ship, aviation squadron, or even the Fleet Marine Force.
+More healthcare jobs are available both at home and overseas in many situations, including onboard a surface ship, aviation squadron, or even the Fleet Marine Force.

 Regardless of where you serve, you will contribute leadership and knowledge to your nation, the men and women who protect it, their families, and those in need.